mpenning/ciscoconfparse/sphinx-doc/tutorial.rst

 CiscoConfParse options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Several of :class:`CiscoConfParse`'s functions support one of these options:
+Several of :class:`~ciscoconfparse.CiscoConfParse`'s functions support one of these options:

 - exactmatch
 - ignore_ws